HadrienG2/numerical-cookbook/README.md

 The library was developed and tested with GNAT GPL 2015 on Linux x86_64 and Windows 10 x86_64.
 It uses a couple of GNAT-specific extensions to Ada, but never in a fashion that is vital to the code operation.
 An example of such use is the suppression of false alarms from compiler warnings.

+For fellow GNAT users, we also provide [a gprbuild-compatible project file](https://github.com/Neolander/numerical-cookbook/blob/master/numericalcookbook.gpr), which features the recommended compiler switches to build the library in typical scenarii : unoptimized debug builds with gcov coverage information, release builds with full code optimizations and run-time checks (to test for optimization-induced defects), and release builds without any run-time check for maximal performance.

 Portability is a goal, so if you find the library to break on another architecture, operating system, or compiler, please report this as a bug.
+Contributions enabling users of other compilers to use this library more easily are also welcome.

 ## Licensing and reuse